 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Alltum are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Alltum include Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Alltum family (pre 1700)

-More information is included under the topic Early Alltum Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Alltum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltum family to Ireland

 Some of the Alltum family moved to Ireland, but this topic is not covered in this excerpt.